Probate Q&A Series

 3. File with the Clerk of Superior Court: Submit the petition in the county where the ward lives.
 The clerk will assign a case number and schedule a hearing.

 4. Pay Filing Fees: North Carolina charges a standard guardianship filing fee.
 Under G.S.
-7A-308(d), the petition fee is $201 (as of this writing).
+7A-308(a)(17), the fee for a special proceeding is $120 (as of this writing).
 Expect additional costs for service of process and bond premium (if the court requires a bond).

 6. Attend the Hearing: At the hearing, the court will review the petition, verify notices, and consider any objections.
 The proposed guardian must demonstrate fitness and willingness to serve.

-7. Obtain Letters of Guardianship: Once the judge signs the order, the clerk issues Letters of Guardianship.
+7. Obtain Letters of Guardianship: Once the clerk enters the order, the clerk issues Letters of Guardianship.
 These letters grant legal authority to make decisions on behalf of the ward.

 • Publication (if the court orders notice by publication; variable)